ArpitaMallik/Log-Classification/README.md

 # Hybrid Log Classification System

-This project implements a hybrid log classification system that combines three complementary approaches to handle varying levels of complexity in log patterns.
-The classification methods ensure flexibility and effectiveness in processing predictable, complex, and poorly-labeled data patterns.
+This project uses a hybrid log classification system with three methods to handle different types of log patterns.
+It ensures flexibility and accuracy in processing both simple and complex log data.

 ## Classification Approaches